Author Pico Iyer on Finding Peace in Our Divided World

 As Americans head into a turbulent election season, in a society that feels irreparably fractured, how can we imagine a different way forward?
 How can we serve as instruments of peace?

-On September 22, journalist and author Pico Iyer opened the 2024-25 season of Trinity Talks, launching a series of conversations with five distinguished writers that get to the heart of this critical issue.
+On September 22, journalist and author Pico Iyer opened the 2024-25 season of Trinity Talks, launching a series of conversations with six distinguished writers that get to the heart of this critical issue.
 An Oxford-educated secular writer with a keen interest in spiritual matters, Iyer has spent years traveling with the Dalai Lama, practicing silence at a small Benedictine monastery in California, and making pilgrimages to sacred sites across the globe.
 All his travels have been driven by the same burning desire: to see the world exactly as it is, without losing faith in its potential.

 In his recent bestseller, The Half Known Life: In Search of Paradise, Iyer writes about visiting some of the holiest cities on the planet, places often marred by political and religious discord.
 Despite numerous encounters with chaos and conflict, Iyer steadfastly refuses to abandon the idea that we can, as the Irish poet Seamus Heaney writes, make “hope and history rhyme.”